 You need to close to sell.
 Help people by making it clear what they need to do to back your project.
 Close your project page with a clear call to action.

 Create your FAQ’s

-Create list of Frequently Asked Questions for your project
+Create a list of Frequently Asked Questions about your project

 25. Plan Your Launch Email

 Plan and create the launch email that you are going to send out to your list.

 Prepare your PR campaign for you launch The best publicity you can get is free publicity and the best way to do this is to send Media outlets a press release about your launch.